-Joe Wicks—aka The Body Coach, the man behind #LeanIn15, which has been used more than 542,000 times on Instagram—is on a mission to get Britain fitter and healthier.
-It's his upbeat Instagram persona (he films 15-second recipes for the platform) and charm that has scored him 1.4 million followers and his own ITV show, Joe Wicks: The Body Coach.
+Joe Wicks—aka The Body Coach, the man behind #LeanIn15, which has been used more than 542,000 times on Instagram—is on a mission to get you fit and healthy.
+It's his upbeat Instagram persona (he films 15-second recipes for the platform) and charm that has scored him 4 million followers and his own ITV show, Joe Wicks: The Body Coach.
+He is also a bestselling author with the book, Lean in 15: The Shape Plan.
 He's pretty much a household name, so I'll say no more on what his credentials are.
-What I will tell you is that Wicks has seven simple rules for getting and, more crucially, staying lean.
+What I will tell you is that Wicks has some rules for getting and, more crucially, maintaining lean muscle mass.

-Wicks recommends HIIT as a quick and efficient way to burn fat.
+Wicks recommends High Intensity Interval Training or HIIT as a quick and efficient way to burn fat.
 If you follow his short, sharp workouts, your body will continue to burn fat after you have stopped exercising, and your metabolism will stay revved up for longer.
 Get yourself a good pair of training shoes if you're going to take up HIIT; we love the Nike Flex TR8.

 Rule 2: Drink 2–4 Liters of Water per Day